Part 1: A Beginner’s Guide to Thinking

 What do you think about thinking?
 Most of us probably think we do a lot of it, but we don’t.
 True, for most of us, there is an endless stream of chatter drifting through our consciousness.
 But self-talk isn’t thinking.
 It’s just commentary.
 It’s just an automatic regurgitation of opinions and beliefs.
-That automatic commentary is often negative.
+And that automatic commentary is often negative.
 It weighs us down and impedes our progress.

 By thinking I mean the conscious formulation of ideas.
 Thinking suggests deliberate thoughts that serve a purpose.
-So little true thinking takes place that it caused two great minds to make the following comments.
-“Most of one’s life is one prolonged effort to prevent oneself thinking.” (−Aldous Huxley).
+So little true thinking takes place that it caused two great minds to make the following comments: “Most of one’s life is one prolonged effort to prevent oneself thinking.” (−Aldous Huxley).
 As to be expected from George Bernard Shaw, his comment on our dislike of thinking is in a humorous vein, “Few people think more than two or three times a year.
 I have made an international reputation for myself thinking once or twice a week.”

 One of the most powerful forms of thinking is reflection or contemplation.
 Simply put, it is careful thought, or thinking things through.
 In other words, we weigh the pros and cons or benefits and liabilities of a particular course of action.
 However, we don’t want to overdo it.
-For as British Statesman Edward F. Halifax (1881 ~ 1959) said, “A person may dwell so long upon a thought that it may take him prisoner.”
+For as British Statesman Edward F. Halifax said, “A person may dwell so long upon a thought that it may take him a prisoner.”
 At times, any action is better than no action.
 After all, if we make a mistake, we can learn from it and move on, but not to act at all is to remain frozen in time.

 Our thoughts are a source of power.
 They can ennoble us or denigrate us, generate happiness or create misery, or set us free or enslave us.
 Thoughts are a creative force.
 You see, we become good by thinking about goodness and cause trouble to others and ourselves by thinking about trouble.
-Sid Madwed makes a serious point in a lighthearted way in this verse, “Thoughts are funny little things, They can make paupers or make kings.”
+Sid Madwed makes a serious point in a lighthearted way in this verse, “Thoughts are funny little things; they can make paupers or make kings.”

 Another way to unleash the power of thought is to ask questions.
 But they need to be the right questions.
 Ask, “How can I solve this problem?”
 Don’t ask, “Why did this happen to me?”
 Ask, “What are my options?”
 Don’t ask, “Who or what can I blame?”
 Walter Duranty makes a good point, “The problem with most people is that they think with their hopes or fears or wishes rather than their minds.”